-We’ve got you covered with some of the the best al fresco dining destinations in East London, which you’d best reserve sharpish!
+Rain or shine, we’ve got you covered – with some of the the best al fresco dining destinations in East London…

 Cinnamon Kitchen’s all-weather terrace in Devonshire Square is the perfect tucked-away spot to escape The City and drink or dine on the colourful Indian-inspired decking.
 Enjoy a well-earned sip on a spicy new take on classic cocktails, including the Assam Manhattan or Coconut Kir cocktail, or go all out and tuck into an al-fresco brunch in the warming spring sun.